Theomat/policy-extraction/infinite/pong/README.md

 # [Pong](https://www.gymlibrary.dev/environments/atari/pong/)

-The environement used is `PongNoFrameskip-v4` with predicates that were hand designed.
+The environment used is `PongNoFrameskip-v4` with predicates that were hand designed.
 This can be changed in the ``env.py`` file.

 ## Generating a policy